gini/gini-pay-api-lib-android/ginipaylib/src/doc/source/guides/getting-started.rst

 First of all: Add the Library to your Build
 ===========================================

-The gini sdk is provided as a aar archive.
+The gini pay api lib is provided as a aar archive.
 You can integrate it in your gradle based project by adding it as dependency.
 In order to gain access to the aar file, you have to add the Gini Maven repository to your build script.